tylerlong/hubot-ringcentral/README.md

 For example, if your bot is running on local with ngrok uri `https://xxxxx.ngrok.io`, you should set the OAuth Redirect URI to `https://xxxxx.ngrok.io/oauth`.

-When you successfully add the bot to Glip, a `token.json` file will be created for you automatically.
+When you successfully add the bot to RingCentral Team Messaging, a `token.json` file will be created for you automatically.

 ## Run your bot